winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 ## Thoughts for the future

-`Lazy` values can be pretty powerful -- the one thing holding them back is the ergonomics of using them.
+`Lazy` values can be pretty powerful -- but one thing holding them back is the ergonomics of using them.
 In our example, we see that in order to create a `Lazy`, you need to wrap it in this function literal syntax `new Lazy(() => { ... })`.

 But even with that aside, we have also potentially introduced new issues, because of this fact: